Evgurov/Hilbert_Shmidt_Randomized_SVD/README.md

 # NLA final project
-Randomized SVD for Hilbert-Schmidt kernels' low-rank approximation
+Randomized SVD for Hilbert-Schmidt operators low-rank approximation

 ## Concept
 ____
-As a final project we decided to implement the algorithm for Hilbert-Schmidt kernels' low-rank approximation described [here](https://arxiv.org/pdf/2105.13052.pdf).
+The idea of the project is to implement the algorithm for Hilbert-Schmidt kernels' low-rank approximation found in [2022 ICLR article](https://arxiv.org/pdf/2105.13052.pdf) by N. Boulle and A. Townsend.
 Algorithm represents generalized Randomized SVD.
-Generalization is understood in the sense of application to 2-D functions and using Gaussian Process with non-standart covariance kernel for sampling.
+Generalization is understood in the sense of application to infinite dimensional operators and use of Gaussian Process with non-standart covariance kernel for sampling.
 We have also considered application of Randomized SVD with nonstandart covariance kernel for sampling in finite case.
 ## Implementation
 ___
 ### Files and their meaning